csebooks/cybersecurity/content.en/CyberSecurity_Applications_and_Case_Studies/delphi_pilot_study.md

 The key characteristics of Blockchain are:

-Reliability: the system can continuously run without the fear of shutdown or interrup- tion
+- Reliability: the system can continuously run without the fear of shutdown or interrup- tion

-Transparency: all transactions are visible to every member of the Blockchain
+- Transparency: all transactions are visible to every member of the Blockchain

-Immutability: it is incredibly difficult to make changes to the Blockchain without detection
+- Immutability: it is incredibly difficult to make changes to the Blockchain without detection

-Irrevocability: nature of the Blockchain makes it possible for all transactions to be binding and final
+- Irrevocability: nature of the Blockchain makes it possible for all transactions to be binding and final

 In the past few years, interest in Blockchain technology has substantially increased among researchers, investors and the cybersecurity community.
-According to Gartner’s technology hype cycle graph, Blockchain technology is at the peak of inflated expectations 1.

-With all the hype surrounding Blockchain, millions of dollars are being spent by or- ganizations around the globe in order to experiment and test this new technology.
+According to Gartner’s technology hype cycle graph, Blockchain technology is at the peak of inflated expectations [1].With all the hype surrounding Blockchain, millions of dollars are being spent by or- ganizations around the globe in order to experiment and test this new technology.
 Cap- ital investments into organizations providing Blockchain services have soared from only 3millionin2011tonearly500 million today 18.
 The ever growing excitement of Blockchain applications is a direct result of the various benefits associated with it.
 Some of these in- clude decentralized trust (governing principle of the network), transparency (distributed network architecture) and efficiency (transactions can be completed without an interme- diary).
 Its flexible design gives it the ability to not only impact financial services, but other industries as well.
 A few of the primary potential industries include Smart Contracts, Automated Auditing, and the one featured in this pilot study, Cybersecurity.
 Cybersecu- rity has the ability to be vastly strengthened because the nature of the Blockchain enables the immediate detection of data manipulation and verifies the integrity of IT systems 18.
 However, the literature indicated that there is currently still a lot of uncertainty associated with the technology.
 Challenges such as regulation and scalability are currently holding up mainstream adoption.
 Cyber-security experts are currently in the process of performing the necessary research and testing protocols so that Blockchain is ready for adoption in the near future.
 Just imagine the endless possibilities that could result from this technology if organizations choose to incorporate it into the cybersecurity policy manuals.

 ## Research Methodology